 A dimly lit black and white shot of a woman made news earlier this week, her long and skinny legs stretched across a floor, ending in a pair of platform shoes.
-The picture, part of a campaign for the fashion house Yves Saint Laurent, was banned from the UK media by the Advertising Standards Authority (ASA) for depicting its model as "unhealthily underweight", especially her visible rib cage, and her thighs and calves, which "appeared a similar width".
+The picture, part of a campaign for the fashion house Saint Laurent, was banned from the UK media by the Advertising Standards Authority (ASA) for depicting its model as "unhealthily underweight," especially her visible rib cage, and her thighs and calves, which "appeared a similar width."

-VICE: Hi Matt.
-This ruling is getting a lot of attention, oddly enough bringing a lot of attention back to the image itself ...
+VICE: This ruling is getting a lot of attention, oddly enough bringing a lot of eyes back to the image itself...

 How is it decided whether an image is irresponsible?